- Home

 Individual competency-based assessment must be undertaken by qualified assessors including to identify training required to fill gaps in a person’s knowledge and skills to meet the requirements specified in a training package.
 ASQA has ongoing concerns about the inadequate RPL practices of some providers who exploit vulnerable students and compromise the integrity of qualifications.

-Students who gain qualifications through RPL, yet lack the required competency or knowledge, compromise the confidence that students, industry, governments and the community employers and the community have in national qualifications.
+Students who gain qualifications through RPL, yet lack the required competency or knowledge, compromise the confidence that students, industry, governments, employers and the community have in national qualifications.
 Inadequate assessment practices and business models that are cutting corners in issuing RPL allow unqualified persons entry into critical roles, which poses a risk to themselves and others in the workplace and adversely impacts community safety.

 Key points from research

-The revised Standards come into full regulatory effect on 1 July 2025, and ASQA has published a draft Practice Guide on Training and Assessment – Recognition of Prior Learning (RPL) and Credit Transfer.
+The 2025 Standards came into full regulatory effect on 1 July 2025, and we have published the Practice Guide – Recognition of Prior Learning and Credit Transfer.

-The Practice Guide sets out obligations for providers in relation to RPL under the revised Standards and provides guidance on how providers may achieve compliance with these obligations – including examples of activities that may demonstrate compliance, risks to quality outcomes, and assurance questions providers may wish to consider in assessing their performance and readiness.
+The Practice Guide sets out obligations for providers in relation to RPL and provides guidance on how providers may achieve compliance with these obligations – including examples of activities that may demonstrate compliance, risks to quality outcomes, and assurance questions providers may wish to consider in assessing their performance and readiness.

-This is particularly important in light of ASQA’s ongoing and heightened regulatory focus on RPL.
-ASQA continues to monitor provider compliance, targeting inadequate assessment practices, false or misleading marketing of RPL, gap training unavailability and the issuance of fraudulent qualifications.
-ASQA has and will continue to take action against providers with non-compliant assessment or RPL practices, including removing providers from the sector who are found to have fraudulently issued qualifications and taking regulatory action that may result in cancelling the qualifications issued.
+This is particularly important considering ASQA’s ongoing and heightened regulatory focus on RPL.
+We continue to monitor provider compliance, targeting inadequate assessment practices, false or misleading marketing of RPL, gap training unavailability and the issuance of fraudulent qualifications.
+We have and will continue to take action against providers with non-compliant assessment or RPL practices, including removing providers from the sector who are found to have fraudulently issued qualifications and taking regulatory action that may result in cancelling the qualifications issued.

 Unregistered third-party brokers and agents are often critical to the process and facilitate issuing non-genuine qualifications, purporting to deliver an RPL process.
 Brokers and agents often use hostile and unethical marketing practices in a market where there is high demand for quick qualifications.
 These practices are unacceptable and, in some cases, fraudulent.

-For more information on the revised Standards, including access to the full suite of draft Practice Guides, visit our Revised Standards for RTOs webpage.
-You can also learn more about the revised Standards on the DEWR website.
+For more information on the 2025 Standards, including access to the full suite of Practice Guides, visit our 2025 Standards for RTOs webpage.
+You can also learn more about the 2025 Standards on the DEWR website.

 Share